MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_create_vm.md

 3. When everything looks right, click **Finish**.

+**Note** - if you only have 32-bit version of Windows, you need to choose Generation 1 in the **Generation** section of the wizard.
+Generation 2 VMs only support 64-bit operating systems.

 ## Next Step:
 [Step 5: Connect to the virtual machine and finish the installation](walkthrough_vmconnect.md)